saptarshibasu/azure-study/README.md

 * The task code is downloaded from the Azure Storage account
 * The command to execute in the task is specified during the task creation
 * The inputs and outputs are stored in the Azure storage

+## Azure App Service

+* App Service backup and restore feature restrictions:
+  * App Service plan must be in the Standard, Premium or Isolated tier
+  * Azure storage account and container in the same subscription as the app need to be created
+  * Backups can be up to 10 GB of app and database content
+  * Backups of TLS enabled Azure Database for MySQL is not supported
+  * Backups of TLS enabled Azure Database for PostgreSQL is not supported
+  * A firewall enabled storage account as the destination is not supported

 ## Network Watcher